Lester Piggott: In popular culture

 The British music band James recorded a song named "Sometimes (Lester Piggott)" on their 1993 album Laid.
 The outro on the original 12" of Sit Down (1989) also featured a falsetto voice singing the jockey's name.
 The 1990 Van Morrison song "In the Days Before Rock 'n Roll" also mentions Piggott by name: "When we let, then we bet / On Lester Piggott when we met [ten to one] / And we let the goldfish go".

+In the Chas and Dave song "Gertcha", a list song that mentions causes of annoyance for the singer's Dad, he is mentioned : "Lester Piggott lost it by a neck".

 Piggott was frequently caricatured on ITV's Spitting Image, in which he was portrayed as having mumbling diction, voiced by Enn Reitel.

 In 1991, during a period in which Queen Elizabeth II faced public pressure to pay taxes, the satirical magazine Private Eye showed a cover picture of her talking on a telephone, asking for Lester Piggott.